massimilianofronza/OpenAIBenchmarks/README.md

 * gym_test.py           -> Base code for Gym
 * main.py               -> Execution of NEAT
 * verify.py             -> After main.py, you can verify the results by running this(check the END_ID)
-* performance_test.py   -> You can plot the 5 boxplots of the LunarLander singleGenomes by running this
+* performance_plot.py   -> You can plot the 5 boxplots of the LunarLander singleGenomes by running this
-* visualize.py          -> Used by main.py to plot speciation and fitness trends charts
+* visualize.py          -> Used by main.py to plot speciation and fitness trends charts.
+This is the only script that not supposed to be run individually

 --------------------------------